 Successful compression balances three factors: cost reduction, response time improvement, and quality maintenance.
 Optimizing one dimension while degrading others produces suboptimal results.

-Token Reduction Metrics: Track average tokens per request before and after compression, total monthly token consumption, and compression ratio by request type.
+Track average tokens per request before and after compression, total monthly token consumption, and compression ratio by request type.
 A successful compression initiative typically reduces average prompt length by 60-80% (e.g., from 8,000 tokens to 1,500-3,000 tokens) while maintaining similar maximum prompt lengths for complex cases.
-Monitor distribution—ensure you're not just optimizing average cases while allowing edge cases to consume excessive tokens.
+Monitor distribution, ensure you're not just optimizing average cases while allowing edge cases to consume excessive tokens.

-Quality and Accuracy Metrics: Measure task success rate, output accuracy, and user satisfaction before and after compression.
-Acceptable compression maintains 95%+ of original quality metrics—minor quality degradation may be acceptable if cost reductions are substantial, but significant quality loss (>10%) typically indicates over-compression.
-For the healthcare documentation system mentioned earlier, compression actually improved accuracy from 76% to 91% by reducing noise and helping the model focus on relevant information.
+Measure task success rate, output accuracy, and user satisfaction before and after compression.
+Acceptable compression maintains 95%+ of original quality metrics, minor quality degradation may be acceptable if cost reductions are substantial, but significant quality loss (>10%) typically indicates over-compression.
+In documentation-heavy systems, well-targeted compression often improves accuracy by reducing noise and helping the model focus on relevant information rather than searching through irrelevant context.

 Common Compression Mistakes to Avoid